Introduction to international relations

 Subtitle:

-Principles of international politics: war, peace and world order
+Principles of international politics: understanding war, peace and world order

 Course leader: